Yu-Group/covid19-severity-prediction/readme.md

 **Goal**: prioritizing where to send medical supplies (i.e. ventilators, masks, etc.), in collaboration with [response4life](https://response4life.org/)

-For daily visualizations, see the [project website](https://yu-group.github.io/covid19-severity-prediction/)
+For visualizations (updated daily), see the [project website](https://yu-group.github.io/covid19-severity-prediction/)

 1. **Approach**
     - predict expected deaths/cases at the county-level